 The STA receives a PPDU whose corresponding RXVECTOR parameter TXOP_DURATION is not UNSPECIFIED.

+(#12743) The STA should not reset the timer to zero when the STA receives a PPDU with a valid MPDU that contains an RTS frame, unless the RTS frame is sent from the associated AP that is not affiliated with an NSTR mobile AP MLD or that is operating on the primary link.

 If a STA that operates on a NSTR link pair has lost medium synchronization, due to transmission by another STA that is affiliated with the same MLD and operates on that link pair, and its previous MediumSyncDelay timer has not expired, then at the end of that transmission it shall continue the previous MediumSyncDelay timer except that the STA shall update the timer value as described above if that transmission is longer than aMediumSyncThreshold.